-If there is one fallacy of mind that harms democracy to point out, it should be inability to understand what we are really deciding about when we choose our representatives on executive or legislative power.
-Our representatives (as we should understand them after we transferred them the right to decide instead of us) are elected to decide and not to know.
+If there is one error in thinking that is detrimental to democracy, it is the inability to understand what we are really deciding when we elect our executive or legislative representatives.
+Our representatives (as we should understand them, having delegated to them the right to decide in our stead) are elected to decide, not to know.

 Inter-subjectivity of truth

 Indeed, there is a major problem with “knowing” because ” knowing” implies “knowing the truth.”
 We tend to think that politicians should know the truth about the objectivity around them.
 But most of their objectivity is nothing but subjects like themselves.
 The “reality” that knowledge deals with in their case is nothing but the subjectivity of subjects, or better, the relations between subjects, their intersubjectivity.
 The objectivity of the truth they are trying to fathom is intersubjective.
 The truth about their knowledge of the “object” is by definition subjective, a self-reference.
 Therefore, we say that every agent of the society (i.e. every living particle of a society, including individuals, companies, organizations, …) has a different truth about each element of the society and that each truth has the same value.

 A society in which every truth had the same value would be highly inefficient in practice.
 A life in which all agents are equal is a contradiction in terms.
 Differentiation and thus hierarchy is life.
 If in biology evolution in the form of the invisible hand takes care of differentiation (yes, Adam Smith and Charles Darwin explain the same mechanism), in centralized systems like public administration this role is taken over by a selected person.
 And his only role is to differentiate, to decide where in the hierarchy different actors stand, that is, to decide which already established truth is more important than another.
 We elect our representatives not because they would know better (because no one knows better or worse), but because they can or should decide on different truths.
 We empower them to decide.